winstromming/sassdown/README.md

 Type: `String`
 Default value: `null`

-*Required*.
+*Optional*.
 A relative path to a Handlebars (.hbs) file.
 Styleguide is generated from this.
+If unspecified, Sassdown will use its own.

 #### options.template_assets
 Type: `String`
 Default value: `null`

 *Optional*.
 A relative path to a directory containing any asset files used by the styleguide template.
+If unspecified, Sassdown will use its own.

 #### options.css_output
 Type: `String`